Do you have PCOS?

 The symptoms associated with PCOS often start early after menarche.
 They may not be immediately noticeable to the full extent.
 Most of the time, the symptoms get noticed after a spurt of weight gain.
 At times they may be noticed only after absence of periods for a long period of time.

 In other cases, the symptoms start later in life or may again be noticed after substantial weight gain.
 The common symptoms associated with PCOS are as follows-

 The menstrual cycle gets disturbed.
 There is the possibility of periods being delayed or no periods at all for months.
 There may be pain during menses and also periods are likely to be heavy and erratic.

 Excess of male hormones

-The increase in androgens or male hormones lead to other physcial signs like growth of facial hair and other parts of the body like arms, legs, chest, abdomen and fingers.
+The ovarian cysts cause increase in androgens.
+These increased androgens or male hormones lead to other physcial signs like growth of facial hair and other parts of the body like arms, legs, chest, abdomen and fingers.
 At the same time there may be loss of hair from the scalp.
 The skin becomes a little rougher or thicker.
 Acne on the face, shoulders and back is also commonly seen.

 Obesity or weight gain